 Although she’s usually rather an ugly figure, people all over the world love to dress up as witches.

-Definitely, in the bujo word, the witch elements like hats, brooms, cauldrons, and potions are the most popular decorations to Halloween bullet journal.
+Definitely, in the bujo world, the witch elements like hats, brooms, cauldrons, and potions are the most popular decorations in the Halloween bullet journals.

-Apart from brooms and cauldrons, black cat is a Halloween’s symbol as well.
+Apart from brooms and cauldrons, the black cat is a Halloween symbol as well.

-Basically, black cats were associated with witches as their spyes (kind of).
+Basically, black cats were associated with witches as their spies (kind of).

 In other words, people believed that spirits or demons are able to take an animal form (like a cat).

-Luckily, you can draw a black cat in cuter way, making it less scary.
+Luckily, you can draw a black cat in a cuter way, making it less scary.